THE PROBLEM

 Does the system survive an AZ failure?
 Is blast radius bounded? cargo test for your infrastructure.

-Understanding what's running shouldn't require intervention by Indiana Jones.
+Understanding what's running shouldn't require help from Indiana Jones.

-Drift detection is automatic.
-The compiled topology is the source of truth — compliance is guaranteed, correctness is verifiable.
+The compiled topology is the source of truth — the control plane continuously verifies that reality matches.

 THE INTERFACE